Praneet-LEO764/project_Praneet_Kumar_Patra/README.md

 - **3 Convolutional Layers (CNN)**
 - **2 Fully Connected (Dense) Layers**
 - Final output layer for **binary classification** (Mask / No Mask)
 - The training was made using transforms that randomly flip the image and randomly rotate them b 40 degrees, but such is not represented in the codes submitted.
 We only provide the transform2 which only resizes and normalizes the images.
-We nhave provided the transform 2 in the
+We have provided the transform1 used in training in the py file named dataset4training.py.

 ## Image Processing